Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 ![image](../data/SAGA_SGD_convergence_rate.png)

 In this particular task, SAGA did not prove that it has faster convergence rates than SGD.
-We tried a different approach : instead of not doing anything during the first step,
+Both table and convergence graph show that SGD outperformed SAGA in terms of convergence.

 *Note : due to the high cache storage volume needed for SAGA, all models have been trained on GPU*